Services

 Sensorimotor Psychotherapy

-I provide individual therapy and couples counselling in French and English.
+I provide individual therapy and couple therapy in French and English.

 Specializations

-I work with adults of all ages and walks of life, and I see in my practice a lot of professionals in the legal, medical, caregiver, and creative industries.
+I work with adults of all ages and backgrounds, and many of my clients come from the legal, medical, caregiving, and creative professions.

 Individual Psychotherapy